CERTCC/trommel/README.md

 ```

 ## Notes
-* The intended use of TROMMEL is to assist researchers during firmware analysis.
+* The intended to assist researchers during firmware analysis to find potential vulnerabilities
+* Network defenders can benefit as well to assess devices on their network or for devices they plan to add to their network
+* Devices can include IoT (web cams, smart devices (light bulbs, plugs, switches, TVs, fridge, coffee maker, etc.)), SCADA/ICS, routers, really anything with an embedded flash chip that boots an OS on startup.
 * TROMMEL has been tested using Python3 on Kali Linux x86_64.
-* TROMMEL was written with the intent to help with identifying indicators that may contain vulnerabilities found in firmware of embedded devices.

 ## References